-REV 1/05 2

-5. INTRODUCTION OF NON-NATIVE GENOTYPES Does your project involve the transfer of animals, plants, and/or microorganisms from outside the reserve to within the reserve, or between different parts of the reserve?
-Yes No 6.
-GUIDELINES FOR GROUP VISITS: Plan the trip in advance, including logistics, travel, food, emergencies, weather, and clothing needs. • Designate one person in your group to make arrangements and communicate them to the rest of the group.
-It is the group leader's responsibility to be sure all participants are aware of restrictions particular to the reserve they visiting.
-Any disturbance to the ecosystem (sampling or removal of plant parts, collection of rocks, sand, soil, water, animals, etc.) must be approved in advance by the reserve manager.
-Information on the recommended routes and trails can be obtained from the reserve manager.
+5. INTRODUCTION OF NON-NATIVE GENOTYPES

+Does your project involve the transfer of animals, plants, and/or microorganisms from outside the reserve to within the reserve, or between different parts of the reserve? $\Box$ Yes $\Box$ No

+6. GUIDELINES FOR GROUP VISITS:

+- · Plan the trip in advance, including logistics, travel, food, emergencies, weather, and clothing needs. - Designate one person in your group to make arrangements and communicate them to the rest of the group.

+• It is the group leader's responsibility to be sure all participants are aware of restrictions particular to the reserve they are visiting.

+• Any disturbance to the ecosystem (sampling or removal of plant parts, collection of rocks, sand, soil, water, animals, etc.) must be approved in advance by the reserve manager.

+• Information on the recommended routes and trails can be obtained from the reserve manager.
 Please be careful not to interfere with ongoing research projects.
-Travel through the reserve as unobtrusively as possible. • Take sufficient time to supervise your group.
+Travel through the reserve as unobtrusively as possible.

+• Take sufficient time to supervise your group.
 A staff/student ratio of 1:5 to 1:10 is recommended.

-Encourage serious students to undertake a research project of their own on the reserve.
+• Encourage serious students to undertake a research project of their own on the reserve.
 Please check with the reserve manager for appropriate research projects.

+• Please notify the reserve manager of any special needs or concerns of your group.

+7. IN CASE OF EMERGENCY:

+Contact:

+Phone:

-Please notify the reserve manager of any special needs or concerns of your group.
-7. IN CASE OF EMERGENCY: Contact: Phone: В. NATURAL RESERVE SYSTEM REGULATIONS If the public outreach use application is approved, the user must comply with all applicable University regulations, including those that are reserve-specific, and provide all required state and federal permits.
-All users, unless exempted, must sign a WAIVER OF LIABILITY, ASSUMPTION OF RISK, AND INDEMNITY AGREEMENT before they will be allowed to enter the reserve.
-It is the responsibility of the teacher/group leader to see that each member of the group has signed this agreement BEFORE visiting the reserve.
-For visitors under 18 years old, the minor's parent or guardian must sign this agreement.
-This agreement cannot be altered.
-Visitors may not bring animals (domestic or wild) to the reserve, unless they are part of an approved research project or are necessary to help a disabled user.
-Please notify the reserve manager if you have a special need. • Firearms are forbidden at the reserve, unless the University has granted special permission.
-All users are requested to leave the land and any facilities cleaner than you found them.
-I have read and agree to abide by the reserve use regulations listed above and any reserve-specific rules
+8. NATURAL RESERVE SYSTEM REGULATIONS

+• If the public outreach use application is approved, the user must comply with all applicable University regulations, including those that are reserve-specific, and provide all required state and federal permits.

+• Visitors may not bring animals (domestic or wild) to the reserve, unless they are part of an approved research project or are necessary to help a disabled user.
+Please notify the reserve manager if you have a special need.
-Date

-Date

-Receipt of application via email is comparable to applicant's signature.

-REV 1/05

-members of my party.
+- Firearms are forbidden at the reserve, unless the University has granted special permission. - All users are requested to leave the land and any facilities cleaner than you found them.

+I have read and agree to abide by the reserve use regulations listed above and any reserve-specific rules appended to this application, and am aware that it is my responsibility to disseminate this information to all members of my party.

-Applicant's Signature
+Applicant's Signature\